trimitri/jokarus/hardware/card ID and functions.rst

 OSC4: 0011216  not used          CAN works, current driver broken, high power
 PII1:                            still in Munich
 PII2: 2        not used          sends at crazy rate, Kapton isolating err. in
+ADC:  032      not used          physisch i.O.
+MUC:  ?        used              works